openSUSE/squinnie/docs/Fileformat.md

 ## The different files

-### children.p.gz

-This file contains the children for each existing process in the format `pid: [ childpid, childpid, ... ]`.

 ### networking.p.gz

 This file contains information on active and listening sockets for each network and socket protocol (tcp, udp for IPv4 and IPv6 as well as unix sockets).
 The file itself is a dict of protocols.